 Sometimes you have no choice but to continue with a job you’d leave if circumstances were different.
-Sometimes you have no choice but to leave a job.
+Sometimes you run up against one of the above reasons to leave a job, and you have no choice.
 But when you have a choice, don’t overlook your own needs because of a commendable but perhaps now misguided loyalty to the commitment you made when you began.

 Once upon a time, I enjoyed a lucrative career as an independent IT consultant.
 For 20+ years, I turned down more work than I accepted.
 And I never advertised; all business came via word-of-mouth, from CEO to CEO.